UKCloud/documentation/articles/other/other-how-view-status-info.md

     ![Subscribe via Webhook](images/other-status-notification-webhook.png)

     You'll need to set up an endpoint to receive the webhook requests.
-For more information, see the Atlassian Statuspage documentation: [Webhook Notifications](https://help.statuspage.io/help/webhook-notifications).
+For more information about webhooks, see the Atlassian Statuspage documentation: [Webhook Notifications](https://help.statuspage.io/help/webhook-notifications).
+For example code for setting up an endpoint, see [*How to use webhooks to receive service status notifications*](other-how-use-webhooks.md).

 5. To subscribe to the Atom/RSS feed, click the RSS icon and then click the **Atom Feed** or **RSS Feed** link.